 The addition of boreholes (wells that cost about $7,500 USD apiece) are among the requests we receive.
 Every request comes under the lens of Matthew 25: “For I was hungry, and you fed me.
 I was thirsty, and you gave me a drink.
 I was a stranger, and you invited me into your home.
 I was naked, and you gave me clothing.
 I was sick, and you cared for me.
 I was in prison, and you visited me.’
 And the King will say, ‘I tell you the truth, when you did it to one of the least of these my brothers and sisters, you were doing it to me!’”

-MISSION: MALAWI 2023, scheduled March 11-20, has been POSTPONED.
-A new date will be determined.
+MISSION: MALAWI 2023, scheduled March 11-20, was postponed.
+It has been rescheduled for Aug.
+16-24.
 This expedition includes two days of training with our DMD and Discovering the Bible students (guides and porters) in the Mulanje Massif Chapter, as well visits to new homes built for widows and a special widows’ program.
 We’ll also spend time with orphans sponsored by Project 1:27 Malawi.

 Email info@ClimbingForChrist.org for a mission application.
 Missions are for C4C members only.
 You can join Climbing For Christ at Membership Application (climbingforchrist.org)

 Elaine Fallesen and a widow enjoying the moment in rural Malawi after taking a grand tour of her new home, one of more than three dozen homes for forgotten widows rebuilt through Climbing For Christ in 2017.
 Nationality: USA.
 Occupation: Women's and Family Ministry/Communications Director, Climbi...